pombreda/lepl/doc-src/manual/started.rst

   In addition there are modifications of these methods for particular input types, like ``parser.match_string(...)``.
-The generic calls above will use the type of teh argument to figure out which more specific method should be used.
+The generic calls above will use the type of the argument to figure out which more specific method should be used.

   Finally, there are also ``get_...`` versions of these methods, which return the parser as a standalone function.
-This is somethimes useful if you want to generate multiple versions of a parser with different configurations.
+This is useful if you want to generate multiple versions of a parser with different configurations.

 .. index:: /, >, make_dict()